msu-evrl/hello-world/README.md

 The name of the program file should be of the form:
 > `hello_world_msuid.extension`

-For languages that do not allow filenames that include a hyphen should retain the convention of the language.
+For languages that do not allow filenames that include a underscores should retain the convention of the language.
 For example in Java,
 > `HelloWorldMsuid.extension`